navindalmia/BookCatalog/README.md

 # Name of the application: BookCatalog
-Application with automated unit testing for storing details of Books like Name, Author and Publication Date
+Blazor Application with automated unit testing for storing details of Books like Name, Author and Publication Date

 Sample Images from the application<br>
 ![Screenshot](images/Home_Page.png "Home Page")